Many nonprofit founders think that they won’t have to worry about taxes.

 So, if your nonprofit is set up to run an afterschool program, and you open a store selling artisan handicrafts, you’ll need to pay income tax on money generated by the store (even if you use the profits to fund your mission).
 Because artisan crafts aren’t “not substantially related to furthering the exempt purpose” of your organization.

-Most organizations won’t have unrelated business income.
+Most organizations won’t have to pay unrelated business income tax (UBIT).
 But it’s an important reminder that “tax exempt” doesn’t give you free rein to do whatever you want and not pay taxes.

 To be approved for and maintain tax-exempt status, you’ll need to meet several clear criteria.
 And you’ll need to continue to meet them, as well as maintain detailed accounting records.